cityofasheville/bedrock2/docs/Creating a New Connection.md

 ### SFTP
 ### (file_copy and sftp and encrypt)
 - Use either password or private_key to connect
+- Optional: key_type identifies the private_key algorithm - one of rsa (the default), ecdsa or ed25519.
+Note that the key file header does not always reveal this, since ssh-keygen writes "BEGIN OPENSSH PRIVATE KEY" for every key type.
 - pgp_key is optionally used for encrypting file before sending
 - Optional: disabled_algorithms might be needed in unusual circumstances (see paramiko docs)
 ```